-- $\Box$ Used to designate an ASCII space characterblank. - ANSI American National Standards Institute. - Array A sequence of data values.
-This sequence corresponds to the elements in a rectilinear, n-dimension matrix $(1 \le n \le 999, \text{ or } n = 0 \text{ in the case of a null array} 0 \le n \le 999)$ . - Array value The value of an element of an array in a FITS file, without the application of the associated linear transformation to derive the physical value. - ASCII American National Standard Code for Information Interchange. - ASCII character Any member of the 7-bit ASCII character set. - ASCII digit One of the 10 ASCII characters '0' through '9' which are represented by decimal character codes 48 through 57 (hexadecimal 30 through 39).
+⊔ Used to designate an ASCII space character.

+ANSI American National Standards Institute.

+Array A sequence of data values.
+This sequence corresponds to the elements in a rectilinear, n-dimension matrix $(1 \le n \le 999, \text{ or } n = 0 \text{ in the case of a null array})$.

+Array value The value of an element of an array in a FITS file, without the application of the associated linear transformation to derive the physical value.

+ASCII American National Standard Code for Information Interchange.

+ASCII character Any member of the 7-bit ASCII character set.

+ASCII digit One of the 10 ASCII characters '0' through '9' which are represented by decimal character codes 48 through 57 (hexadecimal 30 through 39).

-- ASCII NULL Hexadecimal 00.
-The ASCII character that has all 8 bits set to zero. - ASCII space The ASCII character for space -blank which is represented by hexadecimal 20 (decimal 32 (hexadecimal 20). - ASCII text The restricted set of ASCII characters decimal 32 through 126 (hexadecimal 20 through 7E). - Basic FITS The FITS structure consisting of the primary header followed by a single primary data array.
-This is also known as Single Image FITS (SIF), as opposed to Multi-Extension FITS (MEF) files that contain one or more extensions following the primary HDU. - Big endian The numerical data format used in FITS files in which the most significant byte of the value is stored first followed by the remaining bytes in order of significance. - Bit A single binary digit. - Byte An ordered sequence of eight consecutive bits treated as a single entity. - Card image An obsolete term for an 80-character keyword record derived from the 80 column punched computer cards that were prevalent in the 1960s and 1970s.
-A sequence of 80 bytes containing ASCII text, treated as a logical entity. - Character string A sequence of 1 or more of the restricted set of ASCII text characters, decimal 32 through 126 (hexadecimal 20 through 7E). - Conforming extension An extension whose keywords and organization adhere to the requirements for conforming extensions defined in §3.4.1 of this standard. - Data block A 2880-byte FITS block containing data described by the keywords in the associated header of that HDU.
+ASCII NULL The ASCII character that has all 8 bits set to zero.

+- ASCII space The ASCII character for space which is represented by decimal 32 (hexadecimal 20). - ASCII text The restricted set of ASCII characters decimal 32 through 126 (hexadecimal 20 through 7E). - Basic FITS The FITS structure consisting of the primary header followed by a single primary data array.
+This is also known as Single Image FITS (SIF), as opposed to Multi-Extension FITS (MEF) files that contain one or more extensions following the primary HDU. - Big endian The numerical data format used in FITS files in which the most significant byte of the value is stored first followed by the remaining bytes in order of significance. - Bit A single binary digit. - Byte An ordered sequence of eight consecutive bits treated as a single entity. - Card image An obsolete term for an 80-character keyword record derived from the 80 column punched computer cards that were prevalent in the 1960s and 1970s. - Character string A sequence of 1 or more of the restricted set of ASCII text characters, decimal 32 through 126 (hexadecimal 20 through 7E). - Conforming extension An extension whose keywords and organization adhere to the requirements for conforming extensions defined in §3.4.1 of this standard. - Data block A 2880-byte FITS block containing data described by the keywords in the associated header of that HDU. - Deprecate To express disapproval of.
+This A term is used to refer to obsolete structures that should not be used in new FITS files but which for new applications but shall remain valid indefinitely for use by applications that already use the deprecated structure. - Entry A single value in an ASCII table or binary table standard extension. - Extension A FITS HDU appearing after the primary HDU in a FITS file. - Extension type name The value of the XTENSION keyword, used to identify the type of the extension. - Field A component of a larger entity, such as a keyword record or a row of an ASCII table or binary table standard extension.
+A field in a table extension row consists of a set of zero or more table entries collectively described by a single format.